Back to: ASP.NET Core Tutorials For Beginners and Professionals

 To achieve this, we can configure another MapControllerRoute method, as shown in the below image.
 Here, you can see we have specified the pattern as StudentDetails/{ID} and specified the default controller and action name as controller = Student”, action = Details.

-For the rest of the controller and actions, we need to access them using the following URL Pattern.
-Along with we also need to configure the default controller and action name as Home and Index.
+We need to access the rest of the controllers and actions using the following URL Pattern.
+We also need to configure the default controller and action names as Home and Index.

 https://localhost:44359/{Controller Name}/{Action method Name}